fiap-soat-sst/sst-k8s-terraform/README.md

 2. Create a pull request.
 3. Once the pull request is merged, the pipeline will automatically apply the changes and update the infrastructure.

-create a new pull request with your applications.
+create a new pull request with your applications;

-When validated and merge, the pipeline will run and update the changes automatically.
+When validated and merged, the pipeline will apply the changes automatically.

 ## Contact
-Please, feel free to open issues or contact the developers of the team.
+Please, feel free to open issues or contact the developer's team.
 We'll be happy to help.